Skip to main content

 • Gateway: Select the NineData gateway installed on the host where the data source is located.

-• Host: Can be written as localhost (data source is on the local machine) or the intranet IP of the host where the data source is located.
+• Host: Enter localhost if the data source is on the same host as the gateway, or enter the internal IP address of the host where the data source is located.

 Configuration items when Connection is SSH Tunnel

-• SSH Host: Enter the public IP or domain name of the server where the target data source is located, as well as the corresponding port number (the default port number for SSH service is 22).
+• SSH Host: Enter the public IP address or domain name and SSH port of the server where the target data source is located.
+The default SSH port is 22.

 • SSH Authentication Method: Select the SSH authentication method.